General health and wellbeing

 - find many opportunities to broaden your knowledge through Croydon Libraries’ services and Croydon Adult Learning and Training (CALAT) which has face to face and online learning

 - visit events and exhibitions in Croydon for example at the Museum of Croydon or at Fairfield Halls

 - try new hobbies like learning to cook something new and healthy

 3. Be active

-- get some fresh air every day, following the government’s social distancing guidance – you could walk or run, go into the garden or open your windows
+- get some fresh air every day, you could walk or run, go outside for a few minutes

 4. Take notice

-- pay attention to how you are feeling and check on those around you as well
+- pay attention to how you're feeling and check on those around you as well

-- sharing things that have made you happy throughout the day with friends, family or colleagues can help to lift your mood
+- help lift your mood by sharing things that have made you happy with friends, family or colleagues

 - create a wind-down routine to reflect on your day

 - write a short and simple to do list for tomorrow to stay focused and to look forward to the week ahead

 We have seen some amazing generosity over the past two years with people freely offering their time, resources and expertise.
 If you want to help people in your community, you can:

 A number of organisations have helpful advice about looking after your emotional health and mental wellbeing.